Gout: No Easy Answer, but Some Remedies can Help

 Another pharmaceutical blend includes an extraction from the autumn crocus plant called: Colchicine, Colcrys or Colsalide.
 This has been used throughout the ages as a gout remedy.
 While this medicine is excellent for staving off the gout attacks, it has some nasty side effects, including diarrhea and cramping.
 Most physicians prefer to recommend the OTC anti-inflammatory mentioned above.

 If you cannot take NSAIDs, you may have to consider the steroidal drugs.
 These have even worse side effects and are usually not recommended for long term use.
-The side effects of steroid use include bone thinning, infection and insomnia.
+The side effects of steroid use include bone thinning, infection risk and insomnia.
 Some have been associated with water retention which can add its own systemic problems.

 Uricosuric is a class of drugs actually increases the production of the uric acid but keeps it from being brought back into the body through the kidneys.
 This is not recommended for people over middle age and never given until after an attack is completed.
 It can actually make things worse in that case.
 If the patient has kidney stones, this can accentuate that problem and require that you drink an increased amount of water.